Skip to main content

 Alternatively, edit from the All Leases page:

-Accessed either from Properties > Lease tab > dropdown next to tenant's name > All Leases, or Accounting > Tenants > All Leases (in the footer).
+• Accessed either from Properties > Lease tab > Tenant Dropdown > All Leases, or Tenants > Action Menu > All Leases.

 When editing the transaction schedule, you have the same options available as when initially creating a lease.
 Note: saving edits at the schedule level will erase any individual changes previously made (e.g., individually edited transactions, Push to Today actions).
 Additionally, saving these edits will automatically update tenant information to reflect the new schedule details, ensuring accuracy.